jnatali/sagehen_meadows/CONTRIBUTOR.md

 Welcome!
 This repository uses a **branch-based workflow** to keep our `main` branch stable.
 Please follow these steps when working on your assigned issue.

+Tools Needed
+- You can use Github Desktop to manage this workflow, it's easy to learn and has everything you need.
+See https://desktop.github.com/download/
+- Alternatively, you can use git via the command line in a terminal window.
+That's more advanced, but can be quick and powerful.
+You can invest in installing and learning this if you want.
+I provide commands below, but can't offer much help beyond that.

 Key Points
 - Work in your branch, it's your safe space to make changes with confidence
 - Commit to your branch often and push to github; these two steps backup your work.
 Do it every work session!
 Don't worry about how often or not, I'm not paying attention.
 - Write short, clear commit messages.
 - Don't push directly to main.
 We'll do this when the work is complete or needs to be shared.
 If you try to push to main, your request should be blocked.

 ### Workflow Steps
 #### 1. *First time only:* Clone the repository ####